Superfund Research Program

 How did you become interested in this work?

-As a member of the Navajo Nation, I decided to pursue engineering to help find solutions to the environmental health disparities that Indigenous communities face.
+As a member of the Navajo Nation, I decided to pursue engineering to help find solutions to the environmental health outcomes that communities face.
 When I transferred to UNM from community college, I learned about Jose Cerrato’s work in research and community engagement with Tribal communities that are impacted by mine waste, which sparked my interest in continuing to protect human and environmental health as a graduate student.

 What factors have contributed most to your growth as a researcher throughout your time as an SRP trainee?